mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 ### Goals for next month

 - Finish two chapters of _Refactoring English_.
-- Work with designer to complete cover design for _Refactoring English_.
+- Work with a designer to complete the cover design for _Refactoring English_.